 (told in Blackest Night: Tales of the Corps #2 Sept 2009 and Red Lanterns #3 Jan 2012)

-On her home planet of Havania (located in space sector 33), Bleez came from a people with angel-like wings who could fly.
-The planet Havania also known for it's beauty.
+Bleez's home planet is named Havania, it's located in space sector 33 and is widely known for it's beauty.
+Her people are avian by nature, possessing angel-like wings that allow them to fly through the heavens.
 Bleez had an aristocratic heritage and her beauty was great; becasue of this, and becasue of the constant (very unwanted) attempts by her mother to find her a husband, Bleez was sought after by many suitors from numerous solar systems.
-Despite this, Bleez was more than disinterested in any suitor who knew of her since she felt that they only wanted her for her famed beauty, her title, or her station.
-As a result, Bleez refused to see anyone who came to pursue her, although this was much to her mother's behest, who longed for a grandchild in order to continue their family's legacy.
+Despite this, Bleez was more than disinterested in any suitor who knew of her since she felt that they only wanted her for her famed beauty, her title and station, and/or her family's wealth.
+As a result, Bleez refused to see anyone who came to pursue her, although this was much to her mother's displeasure, who longed for a grandchild to continue their family's legacy.
 However, when a tall and powerful suitor ventured to Havania during the course of the Sinestro Corps War, he killed Bleez's mother and took Bleez captive, making her a slave on the sentient city, Ranx, which was used both as a base and training ground for Sinestro's soldiers.
 Bleez was gang-raped on Ranx by the Sinestro Corpsmen, and her so-called suitor and he soon permanently disabled her wings as punishment for her arrogance over those who could not fly.